connext/documentation/docs/developers/guides/sdk-guides.md

 signer = signer.connect(provider);
 const signerAddress = await signer.getAddress();

-// Construct the `NxtpSdkConfig`.
-You can reference chain IDs in the "Resources" tab of the docs. const nxtpConfig: NxtpSdkConfig = {
+// Construct the `SdkConfig`.
+You can reference chain IDs in the "Resources" tab of the docs. const nxtpConfig: SdkConfig = {
   signerAddress: signerAddress,
   network: "testnet", // can be "mainnet" or "testnet"
   chains: {